-In our first seven years, we have awarded over
+In our first eight years, we have awarded over

 We awarded our second of three $1,000,000 study grants to Dr. John Perry, a childhood cancer survivor himself, for a three-year study named, “Overcoming therapeutic resistance by repurposing a classic chemotherapeutic drug as a targeted therapy to reactivate anti-cancer immunity”.
 The purpose of this study is described in this way: “In contrast to current clinical practice of using toxic drugs at or near the maximum tolerated dose, which results in severe long-term side effects, this project will test the potentially transformative idea that drugs currently approved for cancer therapy can be used in a targeted manner to reactivate anti-cancer immunity against the cells responsible for relapse.”